jrherr/2014-09-11-udel/README.md

 2014-09-11-udel
 ===============

-Software Carpentry Bootcamp on September 11th-12th, 2014, at the University of Delaware in Newark, DE, USA
+This is the repository for the Software Carptentry Bootcamp to be held at the University of Delaware on September 11th to 12th, 2014.

+The boot camp webpage can be found [here](http://jrherr.github.io/2014-09-11-udel/)